-Food Studies continues to develop student's awareness of food through an integration of theoretical knowledge and practical skills.
+Nutrition Food Studies continues to develop student's awareness of food through an integration of theoretical knowledge and practical skills.
 Emphasis is based upon the design process and encouraging students to build a sound knowledge of the skills required when working with food.

-Semester 1 focuses on the science of food.
 The functional, nutritional, and sensory properties of food are explored, and key preservation techniques.
 A further unit on healthy eating for the future explores nutrition principles and food selection relating to dietary requirements and a designed solution for a design brief is created using the design process.